Cutter2o7/AIHAfun/readme.txt

    - `RAPIDAPI_HOST` – host value for iq-bible API
    - `HEBREW_TRANSLATION_FILE` – path to today's Hebrew translation spreadsheet
    - `GREEK_TRANSLATION_FILE` – path to today's Greek translation spreadsheet

+## 📇 Contact Data Persistence

+This repository now includes `contact_storage.py`, a utility module for loading and saving your recurring contact lists.
+Contacts are stored in a simple JSON file (`contacts.json`) with fields like `name`, `notes`, and `next_call_due`.
+Use the helper functions to read the list on startup and persist any updates back to disk.